What is covered by the Higher Education Opportunity?

 Does the HEO “freeze” the cost of tuition?

 Future changes to in-state matriculation fees will continue to be covered by the HEO as described above.
 Any adjustments to fees outside the in-state matriculation will be the responsibility of the student.

 How long does my child have to complete his or her 132 hours?

 HEO participants may attend school part-time in this program; however, the total obligation of the University for each HEO participant will not exceed 132 credit hours.
-The 132 credit hours maximum may be reduced by college hours previously completed.

 Can my child elect to put off college for a year (or more)?